-The Company has net assets at the year end of £17.5m (2022: net assets of £58.2m).
-The loss for the year of £40.6m (2022: profit for the year of £51.5m) is derived mainly from the fair value losses on Derivative financial instruments of £40.6m (2022: fair value gains of £52.3m).
+The Company had net assets at the year end of £187.9m (2023: net assets of £17.5m).
+The profit for the year of £170.3m (2023: loss for the year of £40.6m) is derived mainly from the fair value gains on Derivative financial instruments of £170.3m (2023: fair value losses of £40.6m).
 The Directors consider the gains and losses on Derivative financial instruments to level out over the long term duration of the liabilities.
-Under the terms of the bonds in issue, the mortgage balance in the Holmes securitisation structure has to be maintained at a value at least equivalent to the value of the note principal in issue.
+Under the terms of the bonds in issue, the mortgage balance in the Holmes Securitisation Structure has to be maintained at a value at least equivalent to the value of the note principal in issue.

-The Company has adequate financial resources and the Directors note that £2,448m (2022: £974m) of the liabilities are long term loans due to group undertakings.
+The Company has adequate financial resources and the Directors note that £3,791m (2023: £2,441m) of the liabilities are long term loans due to group undertakings.
 The loans have scheduled repayment dates to match those of the Debt securities issued by Holmes Master Issuer plc, as per the Transaction documentation, and the principal receipts from the underlying mortgages are expected to be sufficient to meet the loan redemptions.
 As a consequence, the Directors believe that the Company is well placed to manage its business risks successfully despite the current uncertain economic outlook.

 The Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for at least the period of 12 months from the date the financial statements are authorised for issue.
-The Directors are comfortable that the loss for the year does not affect the going concern status since the loans to Holmes Master Issuer plc are used by that company to issue the Debt securities which are limited recourse.
 Accordingly, they continue to adopt the going concern basis of accounting in preparing the Annual Report and Financial Statements.